pixlsus/website/src/drafts/2016-04-29 Post LGM/index.md

 </figcaption>
 </figure>

-Towards the end of our day I decided to try getting my big Softlighter out and to try a few things in the lane outside the Commons building.
+Towards the end of our day I decided get my big Softlighter out and to try a few things in the lane outside the Commons building.
 Luckily Michael Schumacher grabbed an image of us while we were testing some shots with Mairi outside.

 <figure>
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/schumaml/26395969771/in/dateposted/" title="IMGP6108"><img src="https://farm2.staticflickr.com/1612/26395969771_b4a404b072_z.jpg" width="640" height="426" alt="IMGP6108"></a>